13 April 2026

 UTM parameters

-Tag every link for every creator.
-Use a consistent naming convention: utm_source=instagram, utm_medium=influencer, utm_campaign=spring2026, utm_content=creator_name.
-This lets you see exactly which creator drove which traffic in Google Analytics.
+Tag every link for every influencer.
+Use a consistent naming convention: utm_source=instagram, utm_medium=influencer, utm_campaign=spring2026, utm_content=influencer_name.
+This lets you see exactly which influencer drove which traffic in Google Analytics.
 No UTMs, no attribution.

 Unique promo codes

-One code per creator.
+One code per influencer.
 Non-negotiable.
-Promo codes capture sales that UTM links miss — like when someone sees a creator's post, doesn't click the link, but remembers the code and types it in later.
-They're also the simplest way to calculate revenue per creator.
+Promo codes capture sales that UTM links miss, like when someone sees an influencer's post, doesn't click the link, but remembers the code and types it in later.

 Affiliate links

-For performance-focused campaigns, affiliate links let you track clicks and conversions per creator in real time.
+For performance-focused campaigns, affiliate links let you track clicks and conversions per influencer in real time.
 They work well alongside promo codes as a backup attribution layer.
+Most affiliate platforms (Impact, PartnerStack, or even a simple Bitly link) let you set this up in minutes.

 Not all platforms report the same way.
 A few things to know before you launch:

-A few benchmarks to keep in mind: nano creators (1K–10K followers) typically hit 4–8% engagement rates.
-Micro creators (10K–100K) land around 2–4%.
-Don't compare your micro-creator campaign against macro benchmarks — you'll undervalue results that are actually strong for the tier.
+Nano influencers (1K–10K followers) tend to hit 4–8% engagement rates.
+Micro influencers (10K–100K) generally land around 2–4%.
+Don't compare your micro influencer campaign against macro benchmarks.
+You'll undervalue results that are actually strong for the tier.

 The metric most brands overlook is saves.
-On Instagram, a save signals that someone wants to come back to the content — often to buy.
-If your creator content is generating a high save rate, that's a stronger purchase intent signal than likes or comments.
+On Instagram, a save means someone wants to come back to the content, often to buy.
+If your influencer content is generating a high save rate, that's a stronger purchase intent signal than likes or comments.
+Knowing which influencer marketing KPIs to prioritize at each stage is what separates useful reporting from vanity dashboards.

-One more thing: check metrics during the campaign, not just after.
-If a creator's content is significantly outperforming others at the 48-hour mark, that's your signal to put paid spend behind it while it's still gaining momentum.
+Check metrics during the campaign, not just after.
+If an influencer's content is significantly outperforming others at the 48-hour mark, that's your signal to put paid spend behind it while it's still gaining momentum.

-Campaign setup: 15 micro creators, each receives a product ($40 value) and a $200 fee.
+Campaign setup: 15 micro influencers, each receives a product ($40 value) and a $200 fee.
 Each gets a unique promo code for 15% off.

 Total campaign cost: